cheuktingli/psitip/README.rst

 Psitip supports numerical optimization on distributions of random variables.
 While :code:`Comp` are abstract random variables without information on their distributions, you can use a :code:`ConcModel` object (concrete model) to assign joint distributions to random variables.

+**WARNING:** Numerical optimization is prone to numerical errors.
+For nonconvex optimization, the algorithm is not guaranteed to find the global optimum.

 **Caution:** In order to use the numerical functions of Psitip, the cardinality of random variables must be specified using :code:`set_card`, e.g. :code:`X = rv("X").set_card(2)`.
 For numerical optimization, add the line :code:`PsiOpts.setting(istorch = True)` at the beginning to enable PyTorch.